Uncovering Competing Poisoning Attacks in Retrieval-Augmented Generation: Experimental Details

 To ensure that each query can support competition among multiple attackers, we exclude questions that admit only a limited number of plausible answers (e.g., binary yes/no questions).
 For each retained query, we use GPT-4o to generate eight plausible but incorrect answers, simulating adversarial targets in a competitive poisoning setting.

 These candidate answers are manually reviewed to ensure that the difficulty of misleading the model is approximately balanced across them, thereby minimizing bias due to answer ambiguity or variability in toxicity.
-The prompt used to generate the incorrect answers is provided below:
+The prompt used to generate the incorrect answers is provided in Prompt 1.